fayizferosh/soc-design-and-planning-nasscom-vsd/README.md

 ![Screenshot from 2024-03-24 14-55-23](https://github.com/fayizferosh/soc-design-and-planning-nasscom-vsd/assets/63997454/78559cee-ad3f-4301-83ae-df99f8417be3)

+#### 5. Edit 'config.tcl' to change lib file and add the new extra lef into the openlane flow.

 Commands to be added to config.tcl to include our custom cell in the openlane flow

 ```tcl